tardate/LittleCodingKata/ruby/macos-notifications/README.md

-# #xxx macOS Notifications with Ruby
+# #352 macOS Notifications with Ruby

 Modern alternatives to the old growl notification system for ruby programming on macOS: osascript, terminal-notifier